Parts and Chairwork Psychotherapy

 Access emotions that feel stuck or difficult to reach

-Through structured, experiential therapy, Parts Work supports the nervous system to move out of threat‑based patterns and toward greater integration.
+Through structured, experiential therapy, Parts Work supports the nervous system to move out of threat‑based patterns and toward greater understanding, compassion, and care.

 Reduced inner conflict and self‑criticism